Each student must take one (or two if so indicated) course(s) in each of the following areas by graduation:

 Encourage students to use distributives to explore subject they did not study in high school instead of merely continuing in disciplines with which they are already familiar.

-No pre-matriculation credits (advanced placement, IB, etc) can be used to fulfill a Distributive or World Culture Requirement.
-Distributive and World Culture Requirements must be met by Dartmouth classes, with the following caveats:
+No pre-matriculation credits (advanced placement, IB, etc.) or pre-matriculation transfer credit from another institution can be used to fulfill a Distributive or World Culture Requirement.
+All College Distributive Requirements must be met by Dartmouth classes, with the following two caveats:

 The Registrar’s office determines the applicability of transfer credits.
 A student can transfer up to four credits towards their Dartmouth degree.